TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Index.rst

       # Check the page backend layout
       [page["backend_layout"] == 5]

-      # Or the backend layout has a name:
       [page["backend_layout"] == "example_layout"]

       #Maybe you want to check the page title